AdobeDocs/id-service.en/help/mcvid-reference/mcvid-analytics-reference/mcvid-cname.md

 For example, you have a primary site at `mymainsite.com`.
 You configured the CNAME record to point to your secure data collection server: `smetrics.mymainsite.com`.

 When a user visits `mymainsite.com`, the ID service cookie is set by the data collection server.
-This is allowed since the domain of the data collection server matches the domain of the website, and is what is known as using a cookie in a "first-party context", or just a "first-party cookie".
+This is allowed since the domain of the data collection server matches the domain of the website, and is what is known as using a cookie in a *first-party context*, or just a *first-party cookie*.

 If you are also using this same data collection server on other sites (for example, `myothersiteA.com`, and `myothersiteB.com`), and a visitor later visits these sites, the cookie that was set during the visit to `mymainsite.com` is sent in the HTTPS request to the data collection server (remember that browsers send all cookies for a domain with all HTTPS requests to that domain, even if the domain doesn't match the domain of the current website).
 This is what is known as using a cookie in a *third-party context*, or just a *third-party cookie*, and it enables the same visitor ID to be used on these other domains.
 Note that browsers handle cookies in third-party contexts differently than first-party cookies.

+*Note: Safari blocks all cookies in the third-party context regardless of how they are set.*

 As a result, your collection domain should be a domain that people commonly visit in order for a visitor to be identified across domains.
 If there is no *common* domain to use for the data collection domain, there is no cross-domain benefit to maintaining a CNAME for the data collection domain.
 If the main entry site is not visited first, visitors are identified differently on the secondary site and main site.